PierreSenellart/provsql/doc/source/user/probabilities.rst

    * - ``stopping-rule``
      - relative ``(ε, δ)``
-     - A universal relative estimator for any circuit -- including random-variable and HAVING-aggregate lineage.
+     - A universal relative estimator for any circuit -- including random-variable and HAVING-aggregate provenance.

 Each method in detail:

 ``'independent'``
     Exact computation by a single linear pass that treats each gate as independent.
-It is correct on **read-once** lineage (each input tuple used at most once) and on **certified d-D circuits** -- the deterministic-and-decomposable circuits the safe-query, reachability and
+It is correct on **read-once** provenance (each input tuple used at most once) and on **certified d-D circuits** -- the deterministic-and-decomposable circuits the safe-query, reachability and
     joint-width compilers emit, whose ``plus`` / ``times`` gates carry a